 Points to Consider When Creating or Modifying a Course in the my.harvard Course Search

 When creating or modifying a course, faculty members are advised to consult with the appropriate curricular committee(s).
-Curricular committees may create or modify course "subjects" (the high-level subject category in the online catalog) in consultation with the Office of Undergraduate Education.
+Curricular committees may create or modify course "subjects" (the high-level subject category in the online catalog).
 The points listed below are based on the policies of the Faculty of Arts and Sciences.
 The Academic Planning group in the Office of the Registrar will work with faculty members to set and display a course (or set of courses) in a manner that best reflects the pedagogy of the course within the bounds of current technical resources.